-Full TitleAn Open-label Phase 1b Study of ARQ 092 in Combination with Carboplatin Plus Paclitaxel or in Combination with Anastrozole in Subjects with Selected Solid Tumors (ARQ 092-102)
+Full TitleAn Open-label Phase 1b Study of ARQ 092 in Combination with Other Antineoplastic Agents in Subjects with Selected Solid Tumors

 This study is assessing the safety and optimal dose of the investigational drug ARQ 092 in combination with other anticancer drugs in patients with solid tumors that have continued to grow or came back despite standard therapies or for which no effective standard therapies exist.
 ARQ 092 works by inhibiting a protein involved in cancer growth called AKT.